thisismypassport/shrinko8/README.md

 * Similarly, you can't use a goto label across multiple compiler blocks
 * By default, varargs (`...`) with nils in them don't work correctly.
 You can overcome this limitation by adding the `sparse_vararg` option to parens8 (see below)
 * There are a few other very subtle differences you're unlikely to encounter (see [Parens8 documentation](https://codeberg.org/wellspring-labs/parens-8) for more details)
+* Assignment to _ENV is not observed outside of the compiler block

 You can pass additional options to parens8 via `--$switch-compiler: parens8 options1 options2=value`.
 (For example: `--$switch-compiler: parens8 compress rom=0x3100 sparse_vararg`):
 * `rom=<address>` (e.g. `rom=0x3100`) - causes the compiled code to get written to the cart memory (rom) at the given address, instead of to a string in the code section of the cart.
 (This overwrites the previous content of the cart memory - e.g. gfx/map/sfx/etc). (`rom` is the same as `rom=0`)